maaurod/Generalized-FOGAS/src/rl_methods/sbeed/README.md

 # SBEED implementation and analysis

 This package contains the SBEED implementation used as one component of the thesis codebase.
-It is organized so the reader can follow both the development path and the final cleaned solvers: first the staged implementations that extend and test the appendix ideas step by step, then the reusable datasets, feature parametrizations, and final solver classes used by the experiments.
+It is organized to follow both the development path and the final cleaned solvers: first the staged implementations that extend and test the appendix ideas step by step, then the reusable datasets, feature parametrizations, and final solver classes used by the experiments.